-The Shoosmiths LLP slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and was approved and signed by the Shoosmiths Operations Executive on behalf of the members on 10 September 2018 and the Partnership Council 19 October 2018.
-The statement will be updated annually and is our third published statement.
+The Shoosmiths LLP slavery and human trafficking statement is made pursuant to Section 54 of the Modern Slavery Act 2015 ‘Transparency in Supply Chains’ and was approved by the Shoosmiths Operations Executive on 9 September 2019 and the Partnership Council 17 September 2019.
+The statement is updated annually and is our fourth published statement.

 Shoosmiths LLP is a leading national law firm and is a limited liability partnership registered in England and Wales (registered number OC374987).
 The Shoosmiths group includes a number of subsidiaries and separately constituted legal entities which Shoosmiths LLP ultimately controls, and Shoosmiths (Northern Ireland) LLP (registered number NC001384) which is a separately constituted legal entity regulated by the Law Society of Northern Ireland.
 Shoosmiths LLP also provides legal services in Scotland.
-We have been delivering legal services to businesses since 1845 and our clients are serviced by four divisions– business advisory, corporate, private client and real estate.
+We have been delivering legal services to businesses since 1845 and our clients are serviced by four divisions– business advisory, corporate, personal advisory and real estate.
 Clients include household name blue chip companies, leading financial institutions and foreign owned corporates.
-Shoosmiths, our private client division is dedicated to helping individuals with their personal legal needs.
+Our personal advisory division is dedicated to helping individuals with their personal legal needs.

-Our goal is to be the leading national law firm famous for its client experience.
+Our goal is to be the leading UK law firm famous for its client experience.

-We operate as one team in 11 locations in England, Scotland and Northern Ireland, namely Belfast, Birmingham, Edinburgh, Leeds, London, Manchester, Milton Keynes, Northampton, Nottingham, Southampton and Thames Valley.
+We operate as one team in 13 locations in England, Scotland and Northern Ireland, namely Belfast, Birmingham, Edinburgh, Glasgow, Leeds, London, Manchester, Milton Keynes, Northampton, Nottingham, Sheffield, Solent and Thames Valley.

 We operate four business units: